Jephthah: Faithful Hero

 That question is easily answered in two passages from later times that honor Jephthah and demonstrate that God had a different perspective.

-"Then the LORD sent Jerubbaal [Gideon] and Bedan and Jephthah and Samuel, and delivered you from the hands of your enemies all around, so that you lived in security."
-(1Sam 12:11)
+"Then ADONAI sent Jerubbaal, Bedan, Jephthah and Samuel, and delivered you from the hand of your enemies on every side, so that you might live securely."
+(1Sam 12:11 TLV)

 "And what more shall I say?
 For time will fail me if I tell of Gideon, Barak, Samson, Jephthah, of David and Samuel and the prophets, who by faith conquered kingdoms, performed acts of righteousness, obtained promises, shut the mouths of lions, quenched the power of fire, escaped the edge of the sword, from weakness were made strong, became mighty in war, put foreign armies to flight."
 (Heb 11:32-34)

-Biblical authors clearly thought highly of Jephthah as a man of faith and piety, a brave hero who did not seek fame or glory, but was empowered by the Holy Spirit and sent by the Lord to do great deeds for the sake of Israel.
+Biblical authors held a high opinion of Jephthah as a man of faith and piety, a brave hero who did not seek fame or glory, but was empowered by the Holy Spirit and sent by God to do great deeds for the sake of Israel.
 He is a man worthy of emulation.
 Of all the judges of that turbulent time Jephthah "bore a cross" like no other.
 Rejected by his own family and assailed by fellow Israelites, he could have easily turned away from God.
 The record shows that at heart Jephthah was a man of peace, first, and a warrior, second.
 Yet, most important of all he was willing to consecrate his all for the sake of his God and his people.
 His daughter found no fault in him; why should we?